 I found the endless graffiti somewhat comforting, reassuring me that many had been here before me however in this place – the fear is real.
 Doors creak in the wind, birds flutter in nearby rooms and strange noises whisper from every corner.

 It is certainly an adrenaline filled experience and with endless abandoned buildings to explore in Berlin, I know what my new favourite pastime is going to be.

 I hope you enjoyed my adventures at Krampnitz as much as I did, be sure to check out my other posts about abandoned places mentioned below.
-And just to give you an idea of how big this place is, check it out on Google Maps!

 If you liked this you will also enjoy…